 Eau de Vie (CBD)

 Behind an unmarked door on Malthouse Lane.
-This is Melbourne’s most consistently excellent cocktail bar — every drink is executed at a level that justifies the $24-28 price point.
-The Whisky Room (hidden room within the hidden bar) requires a booking and is worth every awkward door knock.
+This is Melbourne’s most consistently excellent cocktail bar — every drink is executed at a level that justifies the $24-28 price point. a local venue (hidden room within the hidden bar) requires a booking and is worth every awkward door knock.

 Order this: The Rum Blazer ($26).
 They literally set it on fire in front of you.
 Theatre and flavour.